BenAcord/AutoRpt/README.md

 ![startup](https://github.com/BenAcord/wiki-images/raw/main/AutoRpt/2-startup-1.jpeg "AutoRpt startup screenshot for an OSCP exam attempt")

-This creates the following directory structure with canned template files which can be opened as an Obsidian vault.
+The following directory structure with canned template files is created after completing the prompts in `autorpt startup`.
+This directory can be opened as an Obsidian vault.
 ![startup](https://github.com/BenAcord/wiki-images/raw/main/AutoRpt/2-startup-2.jpeg "Resulting directory structure created")

 AutoRpt creates unique working directories from these templates.
 If you retake a course or certification exam the new directory will be unique from the previous.